inducer/examtron/README.md

 Features:

 * Mark an answer as `\correct` in LaTeX, and the grading script will know what to do
 * Shuffling of exam questions to generate multiple exam versions
 * Import of `.dat` files from ScanTron(tm) machines
 * Per-question analytics
 * Export of helpful feedback (with missed-question information including question titles) in [Moodle](http://moodle.org)-compatible CSV
+* All commands here have a `--help` option.

 To see this code in action: